cwonjin11/JS-All-In-One/README.md

-# All-In-One Javascript App
+# Javascript All-In-One App

-To develop and keep sharpen my Javascrtipt with CSS and HTML skills, I will keep adding more basic apps to this all-in-one application.
+The purpose of this application is to keep learning and sharpening my skill set of Javascrtipt, CSS and HTML.
+It includes basic level of JS projects for beginners.
+I will keep adding more apps and functions to this all-in-one application.
+Happy coding!

 # Currently added
 * Rain-Checker (Weather app)
 * Background-Color-Changer

+# How to run
+cd in to any app folder and open index.html file to enjoy the app e.g.
+  1. In your terminal type "cd rain-check"
+  2. Type "open index.html"
+  3. Have fun!

 ### Deployed Link: [(Javascript) All-In-One ]( to be added )